-- 1. Identify and assess the risks of material misstatement of the parent company only financial statements, whether due to fraud or error, design and perform audit procedures responsive to those risks, and obtain audit evidence that is sufficient and appropriate to provide a basis for our opinion.
-The risk of not detecting a material misstatement resulting from fraud is higher than for one resulting from error, as fraud may involve collusion, forgery, intentional omissions, misrepresentations, or the override of internal control. - Obtain an understanding of internal control relevant to the audit in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of Siliconware Precision Industries Co., Ltd.'s internal control. - Evaluate the appropriateness of accounting policies used and the reasonableness of accounting estimates and related disclosures made by management. - 4.
-Conclude on the appropriateness of management's use of the going concern basis of accounting and, based on the audit evidence obtained, whether a material uncertainty exists related to events or conditions that may cast significant doubt on Siliconware Precision Industries Co., Ltd.'s ability to continue as a going concern.
-If we conclude that a material uncertainty exists, we are required to draw attention in our auditor's report to the related disclosures in the parent company only financial statements or, if such disclosures are inadequate, to modify our opinion.
+- 1. Identify and assess the risks of material misstatement of the consolidated financial statements, whether due to fraud or error, design and perform audit procedures responsive to those risks, and obtain audit evidence that is sufficient and appropriate to provide a basis for our opinion.
+The risk of not detecting a material misstatement resulting from fraud is higher than for one resulting from error, as fraud may involve collusion, forgery, intentional omissions, misrepresentations, or the override of internal control. - 2.
+Obtain an understanding of internal control relevant to the audit in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of Siliconware Precision Industries Co., Ltd. and its subsidiaries' internal control. - 3.
+Evaluate the appropriateness of accounting policies used and the reasonableness of accounting estimates and related disclosures made by management. - 4.
+Conclude on the appropriateness of management's use of the going concern basis of accounting and, based on the audit evidence obtained, whether a material uncertainty exists related to events or conditions that may cast significant doubt on Siliconware Precision Industries Co., Ltd. and its subsidiaries' ability to continue as a going concern.
+If we conclude that a material uncertainty exists, we are required to draw attention in our auditor's report to the related disclosures in the consolidated financial statements or, if such disclosures are inadequate, to modify our opinion.
 Our conclusions are based on the audit evidence obtained up to the date of our auditor's report.
-However, future events or conditions may cause Siliconware Precision Industries Co., Ltd. to cease to continue as a going concern. - 5.
-Evaluate the overall presentation, structure and content of the parent company only financial statements, including the disclosures, and whether the parent company only financial statements represent the underlying transactions and events in a manner that achieves fair presentation. - 6.
-Obtain sufficient appropriate audit evidence regarding the financial information of the entities or business activities within Siliconware Precision Industries Co., Ltd. to express an opinion on the parent company only financial statements.
-We are responsible for the direction, supervision and performance of Siliconware Precision Industries Co., Ltd. audit.
+However, future events or conditions may cause Siliconware Precision Industries Co., Ltd. and its subsidiaries to cease to continue as a going concern. - 5.
+Evaluate the overall presentation, structure and content of the consolidated financial statements, including the disclosures, and whether the consolidated financial statements represent the underlying transactions and events in a manner that achieves fair presentation. - 6.
+Obtain sufficient appropriate audit evidence regarding the financial information of the entities or business activities within Siliconware Precision Industries Co., Ltd. and its subsidiaries to express an opinion on the consolidated financial statements.
+We are responsible for the direction, supervision and performance of Siliconware Precision Industries Co., Ltd. and its subsidiaries audit.
 We remain solely responsible for our audit opinion.